DanyB0/Instagram-Downloader/README.md

 - If you open the menu or the login frame you have to close them whith their closing arrows.
 If you don't do that you won't be able to close them until you restart the app.

 - !!!
-YOU MUSTN'TCHANGE LOCATION OR DELETE THE FILES IN THE FOLDER "instagram-downloader" !!!
+YOU MUSTN'TCHANGE LOCATION/DELETE/RENAME THE FILES IN THE FOLDER "instagram-downloader" !!!

 ################################
 ITALIANO